Adobe Analytics releases operate on a continuous delivery model which allows for a more scalable, phased approach to feature deployment.

 Analysis Workspace uses feature flags (also known as “toggles”) to control the visibility of new features, allowing for controlled scale testing prior to full release.
 This release strategy includes the following phases:

 Limited Testing: A phased release begins with testing by internal Adobe users.
 It is then made available to a small group of customer accounts to ensure that the feature meets customer needs and expectations.

 Start of Rollout: Rollout of a phased release begins with the Limited Testing phase.
 The release is then scaled from 0% to 100% availability to customers over the course of a couple months.
 Phased rollout happens at the Experience Cloud Organization level, so all entitled users in an organization receive the same experience.

 General Availability (GA): The feature is available to 100% of entitled Experience Cloud organizations, and feature release is complete.

-With each feature release, the timeline from RTP to GA may vary.
-The goal is to keep releases short, so that within 2 months of release start (RTP), a feature will be GA.
+With each feature release, the timeline from Start of Rollout to GA may vary.
+The goal is to keep releases short, so that within 2 months of Start of Rollout, a feature will be GA.

 Feature flags are used to control the visibility of new features during release.
 Adobe recommends adding

 app.launchdarkly.com to your firewall’s allowed list for an optimal experience during release.
 Shortly after GA is reached, the flag is removed.